Australia Scuba Diving Newsletter

 July to September is summer time in the Red Sea and this is when water temperatures reach their highest – around 29-30°C. So if you prefer warmer water, this is a great time of the year to go!
 You'll be able to relax and enjoy the healthy, pristine reefs and large volumes of fish.

-And if thrilling shark dives are what you're after, summertime brings large congregations of the iconic hammerhead sharks to this world-famous dive destination, particularly around Daedalus and Jackson Reef.
+And if thrilling shark dives are what you're after, summertime brings large congregations of hammerhead sharks to this world-famous dive destination, particularly around Daedalus and Jackson Reef.
 Huge schools of barracudas can also be seen at this time of year in the Ras Mohammed area.

 More details on our: Red Sea Liveaboard options.